JeringTech/Website/src/content/articles/semantic-versioning-in-practice.md

 #### Rationale
 - This phase's version numbers let consumers know software is production-ready.
 - Major version rules make it easy for consumers to figure out whether versions are backward compatible.
-This, in turn, makes it easy for them to update software to the latest version that **does not break their software**.
+This, in turn, makes it easy for them to update software to the latest version that **doesn't break their software**.

   Before semver, developers used all sorts of versioning systems.
 There was no standard way to tell whether versions were backward compatible.
 This made updating dependencies dangerous.
-Semver mitigates that danger.
+Semver *lessens* that danger.
 Some argue that semver isn't useful because not everyone follows its rules.
 Consider traffic rules; delinquents flout them, sometimes with tragic consequences.
 But most still abide by them because doing so keeps us safer.
 Likewise, following semver's rules keeps us safer, regardless of what others do.
 - Minor and patch version rules give consumers granular control.
 Some consumers find this useful.